 Topics: Fourth District, Homicide

-The NOPD is investigating a homicide that occurred today (September 3, 2022) at the intersection of Murl and Magellan streets that left one person dead.
+The NOPD is investigating a fatal shooting that occurred at around 10:50 p.m. near the intersection of Dickens Place and Zion Street.

 ...in your inbox.

 Get crime and police district information.